Citroën Xsara: Facelift

 In September 2000, for the 2001 model year, the Xsara was substantially facelifted with a new bonnet, wings, bumper, grille and headlamps with integrated fog lights.
 The rear end of the car saw slight changes to the light cluster and the introduction of a new hatch with a prominent logo.
 The car was now heavier (around 80 kg) and longer (21 mm).
 The body was made stiffer with A pillars and side-door beams reinforced.
 The tracks were also widened and 15-inch wheels were now sold as standard.
-Trims and materials were improved and the new steering wheel taken over from Citroen C5 enabled the installation of a bigger airbag.
+Trims and materials were improved and the new steering wheel taken over from Citroën C5 enabled the installation of a bigger airbag.
 The instrument displays were now clearer with side and curtain airbags made available on higher trims.
 The facelift also saw the introduction of multiplex wiring.

-New 1.6i and 2.0i 16 valve engines were being introduced and 1.8L were removed.
-Now Xsara is offered with following engine choices:
+New 16-valve engines of 1.6 and 2.0 litres' displacement were introduced, while the earlier 1.8-litre engine was removed from the lists.
+As of the facelift, the Xsara was offered with following engine choices: